 Scoring and Validity

-- Score Validity: DAT scores are valid for up to two years, subject to individual dental school policies.
+- Score Validity: Valid for up to two years

 Attempt Limits

-Candidates can attempt the DAT up to three times.
-Additional attempts require explicit ADA permission.
-A mandatory 90-day waiting period applies between retakes to allow adequate preparation.
+Candidates may take the DAT up to three times.
+Additional attempts require ADA approval.
+A 90-day wait is mandatory between attempts.

 Ideal Candidates for the DAT